New psychoactive substances

 Reducing harm

-There is no safe level of drug use.
-Use of any drug always carries some risk.
-It’s important to be careful when taking NPS and consider the following.
+Use of any drug can have risks.
+It’s important to be careful when taking NPS and consider the following:

 • Triple zero (000) should be called immediately if someone is experiencing negative effects and looks like they are in trouble.
 There have been a number of deaths caused by NPS.
 Ambulance officers don’t have to involve the police.